morganthomas/winning-arguments/winning-arguments.md

 * To persuade others of a certain point of view on a topic.
 * To determine the truth about a topic.
+* To be included in the social group having the debate.
 * To impress others with one's intelligence and rhetorical skill, and thereby increase one's social status.
 * To blow off steam.
-* To humiliate one's opponents.
+* To humiliate one's debate opponents.

 Here are some examples of purposes that people can have in listening to debates: